AlexLewandowski/TensorIBP/README.md

-Working on a tensor generalization of the infinite Infinite latent feature model.
+WIP for tensor generalization of the infinite latent feature model.

 Credit for source: